arm-hpc/IEEECluster2020/README.md

 ## Event agenda

-EAHPC-2020 will be running as a live, recorded event.
-The dial-in details are being passed separately through the IEEE Cluster conference to registered attendees.
+EAHPC-2020 will be running as a live, recorded event on **Monday 14 September 2020**.
+The dial-in details will be provided via the IEEE Cluster conference to registered attendees.

 ### Agenda (Times in GMT+1).